OpenVidu/openvidu.io-docs/docs/deployment/deploying-aws.md

       > If you want to test the deployment of a Java app, you can use **openvidu-js-java** or **openvidu-mvc-java** ([release here](https://github.com/OpenVidu/openvidu-tutorials/releases))

 ##### Node
-  - Add your web files into `/var/www/html/`
+  - Add your web files into `/opt/`

-  - Write a script to launch your app with all the parameters it needs, and store it under `/var/www/html/`.
-For example, a file `/var/www/html/YOUR_LAUNCHER.sh` containing:
+  - Write a script to launch your app with all the parameters it needs, and store it under `/opt/`.
+For example, a file `/opt/YOUR_LAUNCHER.sh` containing:

-        cd /var/www/html
+        cd /opt
         node myserver.js 4040

-      > **IMPORTANT**: It is crucial to navigate to **/var/www/html** before the launching command.
+      > **IMPORTANT 1**: It is crucial to navigate to **/opt** before the launching command.
 Otherwise, the system will surely have some problems for finding your files

+      > **IMPORTANT 2**: Obviously your app will need Node to run.
+You must install the correct version of Node in your machine (check version: `nodejs -v`)

   - Configure Nginx: add a new **location** directive to the file `/etc/nginx/sites-enabled/default`, inside the `server { }` group::